Investing in an Initial Public Offering (IPO)

 - If the stock falls by fifty percent due to short-term problems in the business, will you be able to continue holding without any emotional response if you can conservatively determine that the long-term potential of the business still remains promising?

 Finally, realize that the odds are stacked against you.
 IPOs, as a class, do not perform very well relative to the market.
 They're already priced to perfection in many cases.
-This is not an area where you can do well by spreading your beats across the board and buying everything in equal weightings.
+This is not an area where you can do well by spreading your bets across the board and buying everything in equal weightings.